pimoroni/grow-python/REFERENCE.md

 moisture1.active()
 ```

 Returns `True` if the moisture sensor is connected and returning valid readings.
-Currently not very reliable or responsive.

-TODO: Find ways to make this better.
+Checks if a pulse has happened within the last second, and that the reading is within a sensible range.

 ### Pump